wp-plugins/xili-language/readme.txt

 * **as is** : see no warranty chapter in license GPLv2.

 = NEW Version 2.5.0 =
-* Last Updated 2012-04-15
+* Last Updated 2012-04-18
-* The new design benefits from the gains of the concept of xili-dictionary 2.0.
-A new metabox now contains the list of (now and future) linked translated posts.
+* A new metabox now contains the list of (now and future) linked translated posts.
+The new design benefits from the gains of the concept of xili-dictionary 2.0.
 * This box replaces the previous two metaboxes designed at the origin of xili-language.
 For more info, visit the [wiki website](http://wiki.xiligroup.org).

 = Versions 2.4.0, 2.4.4 =
 * Settings pages are now organized in 4 tabs with more online infos.